Advertise with Coasties mag

 Cromarty Hill, Forresters Beach

-Whether you’ve parked at Crackneck Lookout and walked over, or simply driven up to Cromarty Hill, you will not be disappointed by the views on offer.
-You can look south back towards Forresters Beach and Terrigal, or directly east across the vast ocean.
+Whether you walk from Crackneck or drive up, Cromarty Hill impresses with sweeping panoramic views.
+You can look south to Forresters Beach and Terrigal, or directly east across the vast ocean.
 There is limited parking available and a narrow, residential road, so be sure to take it easy and mind the walkers.

 Bateau Bay Beach Viewing Area

-This sandstone viewing platform over Bateau Bay beach is a prime spot for whale watching on the Central Coast, even if it’s not as elevated as the rest.
-Best of all, there’s plenty of parking, great coffee at the Bateau Beach Café and picnic tables throughout.
-If you enjoy a bushwalk you can walk north towards Shelley Beach, or south up to Crackneck Lookout for an even more spectacular view.
+This sandstone viewing platform over Bateau Bay beach is a prime spot for whale watching on the Central Coast.
+It’s not as elevated as the rest, but there’s plenty of parking, great coffee at the Bateau Beach Café and picnic tables throughout.
+If you enjoy a bushwalk, you can walk north towards Shelley Beach, or south up to Crackneck Lookout for an even more spectacular view.

 Whale watching tours on the Central Coast

-Prefer to go on a whale watching tour?
+Prefer to see the whales from the water?
 We don’t blame you!
 For those who have great sea legs, this is your chance to get even more up close and personal with these gorgeous creatures.
-Plus you get to learn a stack when on a guided tour and given that most vantage points require you to walk up a hill you get to save those pins from the burn!
+Plus you get to learn a stack when on a guided tour, and – given that most vantage points require you to walk up a hill – you get to save those pins from the burn!

 Terrigal Ocean Tours